What You Need to Know

 All regular interest bond owners and, since 1990, owners of compound interest bonds (Series 45 and up) must declare the annual interest earned for amounts equal to $50 or more.
 Please note that the Canada Revenue Agency does not require the issuance of T5s for amounts less than $50.

-All CSBs purchased through the Payroll Savings Program are compound interest bonds and are automatically reinvested annually into the next available series.
-The Plan balance will continue to earn interest until all funds have been redeemed.
+All CSBs purchased through the Payroll Savings Program are compound interest bonds.
+The Plan balance continues to earn interest until all funds have been redeemed or paid out upon maturity.

 Services for CSB Owners